 LPW’s vision is that scholars who successfully complete the program will be equipped to implement innovative solutions and best practices, improving the well-being of colleague physicians and other team members.
 The AAFP envisions every scholar gaining the confidence to be change leaders and the capability to successfully implement improvements in their practices and organizations.
 The resulting impact will be sustained physician well-being and improved patient outcomes.
 LPW graduates will constitute and engage in a national community of physician well-being champions.

-LPW consists of a 10-month series of three livestreamed or in-person core sessions along with regular online activities, all facilitating development of a supportive learning community.
-LPW combines didactic education and an applied project that will include virtual, online touchpoints between in-person* sessions.
+LPW consists of a 10-month series of three core sessions (2 in-person*, 1 livestreamed), 6 webinars (4 program and 2 guest) along with regular online activities, all facilitating development of a supportive learning community.
+LPW combines didactic education and an applied project that will include virtual, online touchpoints between core sessions.
 Online learning facilitates familiarity with the core topics.
 The livestreamed or in-person learning sessions facilitate skill building and advanced learning.
 There are two core modules along with the applied activity.

 Module one builds expertise in physician well-being.
 It includes education regarding the current state and importance of well-being, measuring well-being, and current overview of best practices, influencing factors, evidence-based solutions and strategies for improvement.
 Module one culminates with each scholar developing a plan to raise awareness of the importance of physician well-being in their practice and organization.